hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 Four of the Lambda functions are triggered via a HTTP request from a user.
 In order to do that we need to setup [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 The [https://tubealert.co.uk](https://tubealert.co.uk) DNS will need to be setup to point at the API Gateway, so that it can invoke the Lambda functions.

 Two S3 buckets are setup.
-One is internal.
-This one is used to host the code of our Lambda functions and the [Cloudformation](https://aws.amazon.com/cloudformation/) setup of the application as a whole.
-The other bucket is for the website static assets, such as CSS and JavaScript, accessed by the browser.
+One is internal, which is used to host the code of our Lambda functions.
+The other bucket is public for the website static assets, such as CSS and JavaScript, and is accessed by the browser.

 ## Building the Lambda functions (Node & Serverless)
 Note, all code for the application can be found on [Github](https://github.com/hammerspacecouk/tubealert.co.uk).